Rapid Recap: Mark Smith's journey at Kansas State

 POSITIONLESS GUARD

 Mark Smith has played every position for Kansas State throughout the season.
-In conference play, he's been asked to be the '4' A countless number of times.
+In conference play, he's been asked to be the '4' countless times.
 That's fine by him.

 His strength has set him apart, at only 6-foot-4.
 His height or lack of length can hinder him in that particular role here and there, but he can still move guys around by using his strong lower body.